Isiolo CVE Index 2018

 September 09, 2019

-In response to the Al-Shabaab threat, the Kenyan government has implemented a series of strategies that are both military and non-military.
-From a foreign policy approach, the Kenyan government decided to join the African Union Mission in Somalia (AMISOM) in 2012 to assist in the fight against the terror group.
-Back at home, the government has carried out a series of arrests and detention of suspected Al-Shabaab members.
-In 2016, the Kenyan National Strategy to Counter Violent Extremism (NSCVE) was launched.
-Its goal is to rally all sectors to collaborate with government to continuously reject violent extremist ideologies and to assist in reducing the number of individuals whom terrorist groups can radicalise and recruit (NCTC Kenya, 2016).
-In this regard, the government of Kenya has welcomed collaboration with various stakeholders in running activities and projects that will positively influence the fight against violent extremism and terrorism in the country.
-These stakeholders include the national leadership, private sector, civil society, Kenyan government ministries, departments and agencies, bilateral and multilateral partners, communities, and citizens.
+The Al-Shabaab’s violent ideology has led to the recruitment of Kenyan individuals, particularly youths from both urban and rural areas, who have become instrumental in executing attacks within the country.
+This radicalization and recruitment trend is a growing worry for Kenyan security forces.
+In response to the Al-Shabaab threat, the Kenyan government has implemented a range of strategies encompassing both military and non-military approaches.
+As part of its foreign policy approach, Kenya joined the African Union Mission in Somalia (AMISOM) in 2012 to combat the terror group.
+Domestically, the government has conducted arrests and detentions of suspected Al-Shabaab members and launched the Kenyan National Strategy to Counter Violent Extremism (NSCVE) in 2016.
+This strategy aims to foster collaboration across sectors to reject violent extremist ideologies and reduce the susceptibility of individuals to radicalization and recruitment.
+In pursuit of these goals, the Kenyan government has welcomed partnerships with various stakeholders, including the national leadership, private sector, civil society, government ministries and agencies, bilateral and multilateral partners, communities, and citizens.